Dawit-1621/Disaster-Response-Pipelines/README.md

 3. Go to http://0.0.0.0:3001/

 ## Project Motivation
 This project is about disaster response.
-I’m interested to build this project because it show detail data engineering skills process.
-In this project there are three basic components of data engineering.
-The first one is ETL pipeline, it is a type of data integration process.
+I’m interested to build this project because it shows a detailed data engineering skills process.
+In this project, there are three basic components of data engineering.
+The first one is the ETL pipeline, which is a type of data integration process.
 The second, ML pipeline describes the ML process: writing code, releasing it to production, performing data extractions, creating training models, and tuning the algorithm.
-The last one, deployment process using Flask web application.
-The Flask provides tools, libraries and technologies that allow us to build a web application.
-To run the web app using Flask, importing the Flask module and creating a Flask web server from the Flask module.
+The last one is the deployment process using the Flask web application.
+The Flask provides tools, libraries, and technologies that allow us to build web applications.
+To run the web app using Flask, import the Flask module and create a Flask web server from the Flask module.
 ## Porject Descriptions
 There are three components in this project. </br>
 **1. ETL(Extract, Transform, Load) Pipeline a data pipeline that:**